dansteen/constellation/README.md

 - Setting a Volume with Kind to "empty" will result in constellation not being able to monitor the files referenced in those volumes, but also not reporting an error
 - The "clean" command does not always remove all containers in a single run.
 Multiple runs will fix this for now.
+- When a project contains transient containers (containers that are expected to exit) re-running the project without running "clean" first will attempt to re-run those transient containers.
+If they make changes that are not idempotent (e.g. db migrations etc) they are likely to fail.
+I have a fix for this, but have not had a chance to implement it yet.

+# TODO
+- Clean up output - its a bit too verbose